View of Split on a 3-Day Split, Itinerary, Croatia

 Fresh produce at Green Market in Split, Croatia

-At the Green Market, which is located outside the eastern Diocletian Palace walls, shoppers can peruse the tables piled high with in-season produce, flowers, clothes and souvenirs.
-Small shops line the produce stalls selling meat (raw, dried and cooked), cheese and bread – making it a one-stop Split shopping experience.
+In the heart of Split are two vibrant markets.
+At the Green Market, located outside the eastern Diocletian Palace walls, shoppers peruse tables piled high with in-season produce and flowers.
+Stalls line the perimeter selling meat (raw, dried and cooked), cheese and bread – making it a one-stop Split shopping experience.

 Hike Marjan Hill, Split